tomopy/tomopy/doc/source/faq.rst

 synchrotron facility beamline.
 It supports reading many common synchrotron data formats from disk through the companion project, DXChange :cite:`DeCarlo:14a`, and includes several other processing algorithms commonly used for synchrotron data.
-The algorithms in TomoPy are all CPU-based, however, which can make them prohibitively slow in the case of iterative methods, which are often required for advanced tomographic experiments.

-By integrating the ASTRA toolbox in the TomoPy framework, the optimized GPU-based reconstruction methods become easily available for synchrotron beamline users, and users of the ASTRA toolbox can more easily read data and use TomoPy’s other functionality for data filtering and cleaning.
+Integrating the ASTRA toolbox into the TomoPy framework, brought optimized GPU-based reconstruction methods to synchrotron beamline users at a time when TomoPy had no GPU-based methods.
+Even today, the ASTRA toolbox offers faster iterative methods than TomoPy.

 What is UFO?